antononcube/RakuForPrediction-blog/Articles/Doing-Data-Science-with-Raku.md

 Here is wordier and almost technical definition of DS:

-> ***Data Science*** as the process of exploring and summarizing data, uncovering hidden patterns, building predictive models, and creating clear visualizations to reveal insights.
+> ***Data Science*** is the process of exploring and summarizing data, uncovering hidden patterns, building predictive models, and creating clear visualizations to reveal insights.
 It is analytical work analysts, researchers, or scientists would do over raw in order to understand it and utilize those insights.

-**Remark:** "Insights utilization" would mean "Machine Learning" (ML) to many.
+**Remark:** "Insights utilization" would mean "machine Learning" to many.

 Assume you have a general purpose language very good at dealing with text and an package ecosystem with *well maintained* part dedicated to doing various Web development tasks and workflows.
 (I.e. trying to re-live Perl's glory days.)
 What new components the ecosystem of that programming language has to be endowed with in order to make it useful for doing Data Science?